russolsen/md_inc/README.md

     $ gem install md_inc

+## API Changes

+The MdInc API has changed somewhat with the
+0.3.x releases:
-**Note that with version 0.3.0 the API for adding new commands has changed.
-You command methodss should be ordinary methods, not module methods as before.**
+* With version 0.3.0 the API for adding new commands has changed.
+You command methods should be ordinary methods, not module methods as before.
+* Version 0.3.1 fixes and at the same time changes the way that the base directory for the included files works.
+In pre-0.3 versions you would use the `root` method to set the base directory.
+In newer version you can set the base directory by passing an options tag to the constructor:

+    processor = MdInc::TextProcessor.new(:base_dir => '/etc')

 ## Usage